martinteoharov/martinteoharov/README.md

-Recently received my BCs degree in Computer Science from the University of Surrey (UK).
+Recently received my BSc degree in Computer Science from the University of Surrey (UK).

 Currently employed at Royal Surrey NHS Foundation Trust.